Personal Finance Strategy

 Does home loan prepayment give tax benefits under the new regime in 2026?

 Under the new tax regime (default for most salaried employees), Section 24(b) home loan interest deduction is not available, and neither is Section 80C for principal repayment.
-Under the old regime, interest is deductible up to ₹2 lakh for self-occupied property, effectively reducing a 9% loan's net cost to 6.3% in the 30% bracket.
+Under the old regime, interest is deductible up to ₹2 lakh per year for self-occupied property, saving ₹60,000/year at the 30% bracket on a ₹50L loan, reducing the effective rate to approximately 7.8% (not the commonly cited 6.3%, which only applies when the full interest is within the ₹2L cap).

 What is the 60/40 split strategy for home loan vs SIP?